University of Chicago Law School: Grading

 The law school employs a grading system that places students on a scale of 155–186.
 The scale was 55–86 prior to 2003, but since then the law school has used a prefix of "1" to eliminate confusion with the traditional 100 point grading scale.
 For classes of more than 10 students, professors are required to set the median grade at 177, with the number of grades above 180 approximately equaling the number of grades below a 173.

 In an article published in The New York Times in 2010, business writer Catherine Rampell criticized other schools' problems with grade inflation, but commended Chicago's system, saying that Chicago "has managed to maintain the integrity of its grades."

 Students graduate "with honors" by attaining a final average of 179, "with high honors" upon attaining a final average of 180.5, and "with highest honors" upon attaining a final average of 182.
 The last of these achievements is rare; typically only one student every few years will attain the requisite 182 average.
 Additionally, the law school awards two honors at graduation that are based on class rank.
 Of the students who earned at the law school at least 79 of the 105 credits required to graduate, the top 10% are elected to the Order of the Coif.
 Students finishing their first or second years in the top 5% of their class, or graduating in the top 10%, are honored as "Kirkland and Ellis Scholars."

-Employment
+Publications

+The law school produces seven professional journals.

+Four of those journals are student-run: